- Colorur scheme

-Being one of the major well-established prestigious foreign Bank in Uzbekistan, “KDB Bank Uzbekistan” in partnership with other well-known foreign partner banks provides the most advanced forms of documentary payments and trade finance instruments based on international financial practices.
+Being one of the major well-established prestigious foreign Banks in Uzbekistan, “KDB Bank Uzbekistan” in partnership with other well-known foreign partner banks provides the most advanced forms of documentary payments and trade finance instruments based on international financial practices.

 The Bank offers a wide range of services in:

-- Export and import Letters of credit;
+- Export and Import Letters of credit;

 - Bank guarantees;